nevermore3d/Nevermore_Micro/README.md

 **Avoid acid washed carbon at all costs**.
 Residues have oxidized printers!
 Go for steam activated, non acid-washed.
 A blend of neutral carbon and alkaline KOH carbon might be the best blend in the future, but impossible to currently source from trustworthy manufacturers.

-Finding carbon that fills all criteria is hard, but will hopefully become easier in time (we are working on that).
+Finding carbon that fills all criteria is hard.
 Look around, ask suppliers about the carbon, hear what others recommend.
+Nevermore offers its own premium carbon of unmatched specifications through selected voron resellers:
+US: Fabreeko, DFH
+EU: Lecktor, VonWange
+UK: OneTwo3d
+AU: Unique Prints
+Or as direct sale from 0ndsk4#5933 (mainly for EU users, contact through discord) for those who wish to support the Nevermore project directly.

 ## BOM (V5)